 Through the LLM in ADR degree, you will develop:

 - an understanding of underlying policies and legal ramifications for the range of available ADR options

 - an expansive skillset for conducting ADR processes

 - appropriate ethical guidelines as a neutral while conducting ADR processes

 - an understanding of the wide variety of ADR policies and issues that affect practitioners in an ADR practice

-- an understanding of the arbitration process nationally and internationally, as well as the principles that underscore the enforceability of arbitration agreements and awards (if you select the arbitration emphasis)
+- an understanding of the arbitration process nationally and internationally, as well as the principles that underscore the enforceability of arbitration agreements and awards (if you select arbitration coursework)

-- sensitivity to cultural factors that affect ADR and practical experience in conducting mediations in the litigated case environment (if you select the mediation emphasis)
+- sensitivity to cultural factors that affect ADR and practical experience in conducting mediations in the litigated case environment (if you select mediation coursework)